Caput Succedaneum

 Birth trauma attorneys helping children since 1997

 Birth trauma is a difficult area of law to pursue due to the complex nature of the medical records.
-The award-winning attorneys at ABC Law Centers have decades of joint experience with birth trauma, hypoxic-ischemic encephalopathy (HIE), and cerebral palsy cases.
+The award-winning attorneys at ABC Law Centers: Birth Injury Lawyers have decades of joint experience with birth trauma, hypoxic-ischemic encephalopathy (HIE), and cerebral palsy cases.
 To find out if you have a case, contact our firm to speak with one of our lawyers.
 We have numerous multi-million dollar verdicts and settlements that attest to our success, and no fees are ever paid to our firm until we win your case.
 We give personal attention to each child and family we help, and are available 24/7 to speak with you.

 Featured Videos